MarcoDorantes/ExcelXLSXWorksheetWriter/README.md

 # ExcelXLSXWorksheetWriter
-Write file or stream in Excel XLSX Worksheet format.
+Write data to a file or to a stream in Excel XLSX Worksheet format.